About Dr David Archer

 I gained my BA (Hons) in Physiology from Trinity College Dublin and my PhD in Physiology from the University of Aberdeen.

-My general research is in performance analysis and conditioning in intermittent exercise.
-I am also involved in international collaborations investigating pacing strategies in elite sport, in addition to publishing work in the field of physical activity and sport and exercise nutrition.
+My general research is in performance analysis, physical activity monitoring and conditioning in intermittent exercise.
+I have carried out research into the female athlete from a health (RED-S) and performance perspective (quantifying load in team sports), in addition to publishing work in the field of sport and exercise nutrition and pedagogy.

 Teaching and supervision

-I am the Module Leader for Introduction to Human Nutrition, Nutrition for Sport and Exercise, Performance Analysis and Intervention Strategies.
+I am the Module Leader for Physiology of the Human Body (SPO1001) and Applied Sport and Health Physiology and Nutrition (SPO3001).
 I also teach about the physiology of training, cardiovascular physiology and research methods at undergraduate and postgraduate level.

 Postgraduate research supervision:

-Two MPhil students and three PhD completions in physiology/performance analysis.
+Two MPhil students and four PhD completions in physiology/performance analysis.

 I am currently supervising PhD/ProfDoc students in: